Forecasting Revenue Expenses Direct Costs Personnel

 Forecast items can be deleted from two different places: from the forecast table or list, or from within the editor overlay when viewing a single forecast item.

-In the forecast: Click on the action menu (three vertical dots) to the right of the forecast item and select Delete:
+Click the action menu (three vertical dots) to the right of a forecast item and select Delete:

 Where does this entry appear in the financial statements?